Home » Blog » Microsoft Teams Security (2025): How do you make collaboration secure?

 Teams Security: org-wide settings

-In the Teams Admin Center you can also find a variety of org-wide settings to control which users may access your environment and your data.
+In the Teams Admin Center you can find a variety of org-wide settings to control which users may access your environment and your data.

 There are two kinds of settings for people from outside your organization: guest access and external access.
 You can find even more details in this blogpost on how to control your guest access settings.